-Patricia Grace was born in Wellington in 1937.
-She graduated with a Diploma in Teaching at Victoria University.
-Patricia began writing by entering her work in competitions with local newspapers before joining a Penwoman's Club in Auckland.
-Her first collection of short stories, Waiariki, was published in 1975 and won the PEN/Hubert Church Award for Best First Book of Fiction.
-Her first novel Mutuwhenua (1978) was the first novel ever published by a Māori woman writer and was short listed for the fiction section of the New Zealand Book Awards.
+Patricia Grace DCNZM QSO was born in Wellington in 1937.
+Her first collection of short stories, Waiariki, won the PEN/Hubert Church Award for Best First Book of Fiction.
+Her first novel Mutuwhenua (1978) was the first to be published by a Māori woman writer and was short listed in the fiction section of the New Zealand Book Awards that same year.

-Prime Minister Helen Clark bestowed Patricia with the NZ$60,000 Prime Minister's Award for Literary Achievement in 2006.
-This Award recognises writers who have made a significant contribution to New Zealand Literature.
-Patricia was acknowledged in 2007 in the Queen's birthday honours list, becoming a Distinguished Companion of the New Zealand Order of Merit (CNZM) for her services to literature.
-In the same year she was selected as the 2008 Laureate of the Neustadt International Prize for Literature, announced at a ceremony at the University of Oklahoma.
-An international jury representing 10 countries selected her as the winner of the US$50,000 prize administered by the University of Oklahoma and its international magazine, World Literature Today.
+In 2006, Prime Minister Helen Clark awarded Grace with the NZ$60,000 Prime Minister's Award for Literary Achievement in 2006.
+Grace was acknowledged in 2007 in the Queen's birthday honours, becoming a Distinguished Companion of the New Zealand Order of Merit (CNZM) for her services to literature.
+In the same year, she was selected as the 2008 Laureate of the Neustadt International Prize for Literature, announced at a ceremony at the University of Oklahoma.